joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/07/05/us/camp-mystic-flood-damage.html

 **France outlast late changes from England to win 2-1 in Euro 2025 group D: Briefing**\
-`The Athletic analyses the key moments from England's group D loss to France at Euro 2025`\
+`The Athletic analyses the key moments from England's Group D defeat by France at Euro 2025`\
 https://nytimes.com/athletic/6475390/2025/07/05/the-briefing-france-england-outlast-group-d/

 **A Close Look at Camp Mystic**\